 - Swimming cut-off times could be changed due to weather conditions.

-- Relays – Hand off must be done in dedicated area at the start pontoon.
-The hand off could be done after each loop and the swimming cap must be switched.
+- Relays – Hand-off must be done in a dedicated area at the start pontoon.
+The hand-off could be done after each loop and the swimming cap must be switched.

 Transition: Swimming – Cycling

-- Crew members are permitted in the transition area to assist their athlete but must not intefere with other crews or athletes.
+- Crew members are permitted in the transition area to assist their athletes but must not interfere with other crews or athletes.

-- Organizer might administer bike equipment checks, including helmets, as part of the transition process.
+- The organizer might administer bike equipment checks, including helmets, as part of the transition process.

-- Athlete can enter the cycling part after leaving transition area and wearing helmet (must be secured and fastened).
+- An athlete can enter the cycling part after leaving the transition area and wearing a helmet (must be secured and fastened).

-- Relays – The hand off from Swimming to Cycling must be done in dedicated area.
+- Relays – The hand-off from Swimming to Cycling must be done in a dedicated area.

 Cycling (day 1-2)

 - Each athlete must present his bike to the technical control during registration.